 If you have questions about a liability waiver you have signed, please give Ramos Law a call.
 We can tell you all you need to know if you were injured on the slopes by no fault of your own.

 We look forward to hearing from you and we are always here to help.
-We can answer your questions, explain how it all works and then you can decide if hiring our firm to fight for you is the right choice.
+We can answer your questions, explain how it all works, and then you can decide if hiring our firm is the right choice.

 Contact us or call (303) 733-6365 to speak to one of our accident lawyers today for a complimentary case evaluation.